Medical Specialties

 4. Head and Neck Cancer

 Head and neck cancers are a group of cancers that affect the tissues and organs of the head and neck including the oral cavity, oropharynx, hypopharynx, larynx (voice box), nasopharynx, nasal cavity and paranasal sinuses, salivary glands, and thyroid glands.
-These areas are functionally important for swallowing, speaking and breathing and anatomically complex.
-Therefore, not only initial treatment of disease but also reconstruction and rehabilitation after treatments are also essential for survival and quality of life.
+This region is not only anatomically complex but also responsible for critical functions such as swallowing, speaking, and breathing.
+Therefore, in addition to initial treatment, post-treatment reconstruction and rehabilitation are essential for survival and improving quality of life.

-The Asan Medical Center has established the Head and Neck Cancer Center, and we are focusing on the diagnosis, treatment, reconstruction, and rehabilitation of all types and stages of head and neck cancers.
-More than 200 patients with head and neck cancer are being registered to our center every year.
-As one of the largest head and neck oncology centers, we have the expertise and advanced technology to treat head and neck cancers and are showing excellent outcomes.
+Asan Medical Center has established the Head and Neck Cancer Center, focusing on the diagnosis, treatment, reconstruction, and rehabilitation of all types and stages of head and neck cancers.
+More than 200 patients with head and neck cancer are registered at the Center every year.
+As one of the largest head and neck cancer centers in Korea, we deliver excellent treatment outcomes based on extensive clinical experience and advanced technology..

-AMC Head and Neck Cancer Center features a multidisciplinary team of otolaryngologists, medical oncologists, radiation oncologists, radiologists, and other professionals.
-We provide each patient with a comprehensive, individualized program of care, which may include surgery, radiation therapy, chemotherapy or speech and swallowing rehabilitation.
+The Head and Neck Cancer Center at Asan Medical Center provides comprehensive, personalized treatment through a multidisciplinary team of specialists from otorhinolaryngology, oncology, radiation oncology, radiology, and other fields.
+Treatment plans are tailored to each patient and may include surgery, radiation therapy, chemotherapy, and speech and swallowing rehabilitation.

 Surgical treatment and chemoradiotherapy